Mike Golic

-Michael Louis Golic Sr. (/ˈɡoʊlᵻk/; born December 12, 1962) is a former National Football League (NFL) defensive lineman and television host.
+Michael Louis Golic Sr. (/ˈɡoʊlᵻk/; born December 12, 1962) is an American television host and former professional football player.
+He played as defensive lineman in the National Football League (NFL).
 Golic is well known for his 25-year association with ESPN, most notably co-hosting ESPN Radio's Mike & Mike from 2000 to 2017.
+He currently co-hosts a talk show with his son, Mike Golic Jr., on FanDuel Sports Network.

 Golic joined ESPN in 1995 as a reporter/analyst for Sunday NFL Countdown.
 He was an original analyst for NFL 2Night (now known as NFL Live), the five-night-per-week news and information program on ESPN2.
 Golic also served as analyst for Arena Football League on ESPN.
 In 1997, Golic began serving as college football analyst for ESPN and ABC Sports, a role he continued until 2004 and resumed in 2020.
 He also hosted Golic and Wingo from 2017 until 2020.

 After leaving ESPN, in 2021 Golic joined Learfield as co-host and analyst of College Football Saturday Night, a new personality-driven streaming radio broadcast of college football games throughout the season.
 He currently serves as an analyst for Pro Football Talk, and as the analyst for Westwood One's broadcast of Thursday Night Football.

 Golic was also the host of the long-running syndicated sports highlights, bloopers, and gag show called The Lighter Side of Sports.

 Early life and playing career

 Golic was born and raised in Willowick, Ohio, and attended St. Joseph High School in Cleveland, Ohio.
 Golic graduated from the University of Notre Dame in 1985 as a finance and management major.
-He served as captain of the football team during his senior season and also wrestled for the Irish.
+He served as captain of the football team during his senior season and also wrestled for the Fighting Irish.

-Golic was drafted by the Houston Oilers selected in the 10th round with the 255th overall pick in the 1985 NFL Draft.

-He was an eight-year NFL veteran, playing defensive tackle for the Houston Oilers, Philadelphia Eagles and Miami Dolphins.
+Golic was selected by the Houston Oilers in the 10th round with the 255th overall pick of the 1985 NFL draft.
+He was an eight-year NFL veteran, playing defensive tackle for the Oilers, Philadelphia Eagles and Miami Dolphins.

 He played in 115 games (starting 49 games) and 5 playoff games during his 8 seasons in the NFL.
 He recorded 11.5 sacks and three interceptions in his career.
 Golic admitted to taking corticosteroids briefly while recovering from an injury.

 Life after retirement

 Broadcasting career

 During his five years in Philadelphia, he decided to begin his television career with a weekly segment on the Randall Cunningham Show.
 He received a Mid-Atlantic Region Emmy Award for his feature Golic's Got It.
 Mike Golic began his fulltime broadcasting career in earnest when he moved to Phoenix, AZ, in 1995 to become the lead talkshow host at KGME radio.
 Paired with co-host Bruce Jacobs, the Golic-Jacobs morning show on KGME became the model for ESPN's "Mike & Mike" five years later.
-Golic served as the analyst for Jacksonville Jaguars pre-season games from 1995–98.
+Golic served as the analyst for Jacksonville Jaguars pre-season games from 1995 to 1998.